-As at December 31, 2018 and 2017, the Company's URR did not exceed its UPR, net of DAC.
+As at December 31, 2019 and 2018, the Company's URR did not exceed its provision for unearned premium, net of DAC.

 (c) Retirement and other employee benefits (Note 22)

 The present value of the retirement obligations depends on a number of factors that are determined on an actuarial basis using a number of assumptions.
 The assumptions used in determining the net cost (income) for pensions include the discount rate and salary increase rate and any changes to assumptions will impact the carrying amount of retirement obligations.